Real Estate Sale Agreements - Weld County Purchase Attorneys

 In Weld County, Colorado, most real estate brokers are paid a commission, represented by a portion of the sale price of the home.
 Some might charge a flat fee, however.

-Required Disclosures Concerning Property in Weld County, Colorado
+Required Disclosures Concerning Property and Real Estate Sale Agreements in Weld County, Colorado

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.